How to build a table of contents in React

 GIF showing React table of contents functionality.

-If you are viewing this post on my website, you will be able to see it in action there as well.
+If you are viewing this post on a large enough screen, you will be able to see it in action right here as well.

 Looking for a full code example?
 Check out the tutorial’s Codepen.